haacked/haacked.com/_posts/archived/2006-07-11-WhichSubtextSkinDoYouUse.aspx.markdown

 ---
 layout: post
-title: "Which Subtext Skin Do You Use?"
+title: Which Subtext Skin Do You Use?
 date: 2006-07-11 -0800
 comments: true
 disqus_identifier: 13813
 categories: []
+redirect_from: "/archive/2006/07/10/WhichSubtextSkinDoYouUse.aspx/"
 ---

 ![Subtext Logo](http://haacked.com/images/SubtextLogo.png) Okay, it is survey time for all you Subtext users!
 I would like to know which Subtext skin you use for your blog.
 Please leave a comment with the skin